STREGAsGate/GameMath/README.md

 ## Coordinate Space
 GameMath uses a *Y Up*, *-Z forward*, coordinate system for 3D and *Y Up*, *X Right* for 2D.

 Matrix types are assumed to always be *"left handed"*.
-Use the `transposedArray` and `transposedSIMD` properties when sending to Metal, Vulkan, OpenGL, and the `array` and `simd` properties when sending to DirectX.
+Use the `transposedArray` and `transposedSIMD` properties when sending data to Metal, Vulkan, OpenGL, and the `array` and `simd` properties when sending data to DirectX.

 # Cross Platform
 GameMath is tested to work on Windows 10, macOS, Ubuntu, iOS, and tvOS; all of which work with Swift's minimum deployment target for each platform.

-Any platform not listed above should also work in theory, with the only possible issues being located in `math.swift` where the availability of Float80 and Float16 could result in build errors on a platform not listed above.
+Other platforms should also work.
+Issues that may appear are likely to be loacted in `math.swift` where the availability of Float80 and Float16 could result in build errors on a platform not listed above.

 # Actively In Use
-Check out my [YouTube channel](https://www.youtube.com/STREGAsGate) for devlogs about the games I make using this package.
+Check out my [YouTube channel](https://www.youtube.com/STREGAsGate) for video devlogs about the games I make using this package.

 [![Strega's Gate: Espionage](https://i.ytimg.com/vi/c6XgXY5eM-Y/hqdefault.jpg?sqp=-oaymwEiCKgBEF5IWvKriqkDFQgBFQAAAAAYASUAAMhCPQCAokN4AQ==&rs=AOn4CLAy8Oua6SfAmSn2uwiv6mkFfii-ZQ)](https://www.youtube.com/STREGAsGate)
 [![Strega's Gate: Shifter](https://i.ytimg.com/vi/NhO0EPCIciU/hqdefault.jpg?sqp=-oaymwEiCKgBEF5IWvKriqkDFQgBFQAAAAAYASUAAMhCPQCAokN4AQ==&rs=AOn4CLB-DJuYCPzkHrGUuc1NgsFuSm21kA)](https://www.youtube.com/STREGAsGate)